industrial-edge/pingpong-python/docs/Installation.md

 }
 ```

-In the example above, the app will authenticate to the IE databus with the username `edge` and password `edge`.
+In the example above, the app will authenticate to the databus with the username `edge` and password `edge`.
 It will subscribe to `topic1` and will publish to `topic2`.

 If no configuration is provided (e.g if the app is deployed as a standalone application), the application will use the corresponding environmental variables specified in the `docker-compose.yml` file.